Glasgow born Edward (Eddie) McGuire studied composition with James Iliff (RAM

 Guitar and Piano (2006) and Entangled Fortunes (2015, performed by Red Note

 During his childhood in Possilpark, north west Glasgow, his father's male voice choir rehearsed at the family home and he had access to the local church organ.
 This gave him a lasting insight into choral music.
 The most recent outcome has been his work with Paisley Abbey Choir.
-His Three Donne Lyrics was premiered on March 4th 2018 by Paisley Abbey Choir with Ewan Robertson (bass flute).
+His Three Donne Lyrics was premiered on March 4th 2018 by Paisley Abbey Choir with Ewan Robertson (bass flute) and is now available on their CD 'Celtic Payer' issued to acclaim by Priory Records.
 His Wiltshire Serenade was premiered by Marleborough College Chamber Orchestra at the Memorial Hall, Marleborough on May 18th 2018.
 Now complete is a Concerto for Cello and String Orchestra commissioned by Alex Hamilton for cellist Robert Irvine.
 The Broen Ensemble are planning a premiere.
 He received the annual McEwen Commission and his resulting String Trio ll was premiered at the University of Glasgow Concert Hall on February 28th, 2019.
-His new piece for 5 guitars, Nocturne and Sunrise will be premiered on July 11th 2020 by the Schwabach Guitar Society, near Nuremberg.
+His new piece for 5 guitars, Nocturne and Sunrise will be premiered on July 16th 2021 by Stefan Grasse and the Saiten Wirbel Guitar Society in Tucherschloss, Nuremberg, and repeated in Stadkirche, Schwabach, the following day